 The detail and depth that we see in the cupboards wouldn’t be achievable if this photo used only natural light.
 The artificial light from the flash not only brightens up the whole kitchen, but it also helps to highlight the details in the wood.

-If only natural light was used, this image would appear much flatter and we would lose lots of the depth which make this photo really pop.
+If only natural light was used, this image would appear much flatter and we would lose lots of the depth which makes this photo really standout.

-Benefits of Using Natural and Artificial Light Together
+Benefits of Lighting Interior Photography with Natural and Artificial Light Together

 Using both natural and artificial light together will always produces the best results.
 The key is not letting one over power the other.
-If used and mixed properly, the result is the best lighting for interiors.
+If used and mixed properly, it will result in the best lighting for interior photography.

 In this example, natural light is being let into the room from two windows and two skylights.
 The natural light in this room is obviously worth highlighting and only needs to be complimented by artificial light.